 With slightly wet hands, roll around 2 heaped tablespoons of mix into balls.
 Place on a plate.

 Alternatively, preheat a fan oven to 180oC, lightly oil the dumplings and place onto a baking tray, then into the oven.
-Cook for around 15-20 minutes, until they are warmed through.
+Cook for around 15-20 minutes, until they are hot in the middle.

 Serve with a rich tomato sauce, freshly torn basil leaves and pasta of your choice.